torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 A new feature of ``xfs_scrub`` is the ``-x`` option, which employs the error correction capabilities of the hardware to check data file contents.
-The media scan is not enabled by default because it may dramatically increase program runtime and consume a lot of bandwidth on older storage hardware.
+The media scan is analt enabled by default because it may dramatically increase program runtime and consume a lot of bandwidth on older storage hardware.

 The output of a foreground invocation is captured in the system log.